protonnz/metalnodes-explorer/README.md

 # DEPRECATION NOTICE

-This project is **deprecated**, and the Avalanche Explorer is in the process of being migrated to the [Subnet Explorer](https://subnets.avax.network/) instead.
+This project is **deprecated**, and the Metal Nodes Explorer is in the process of being migrated to the [Subnet Explorer](https://subnets.avax.network/) instead.
 As such, some URLs will redirect to the new explorer experience as it is developed, starting with the Home page and C-Chain page.

-# Avalanche Explorer
+# Metal Nodes Explorer

-Frontend Vue.js application for displaying Avalanche network activity and blockchains data from the [Ortelius indexer](https://github.com/ava-labs/ortelius) and [Avalanche-Go client](https://github.com/ava-labs/gecko).
+Frontend Vue.js application for displaying Metal Blockchain Network activity and blockchains data from the [Ortelius indexer](https://github.com/ava-labs/ortelius) and [Avalanche-Go client](https://github.com/ava-labs/gecko).

 ## Prerequisites